mlpack/ensmallen/doc/function_types.md

 ## Multi-objective functions

-A multi-objective function is a set of functions or objectives that are simultaneously being optimised for.
-For this, a class/struct with the following API must be used:
+A multi-objective function is a set of functions or objectives that are simultaneously optimised.
+For this variety of problems, a class/struct with the following API must be used:

 <details open>
 <summary>Click to collapse/expand example code.